GrosSacASac/blog-public/technology/node-popular.md

 And it is amazing!
 Remember Java ?
 With Node.js, just create a single JS file with a few lines of code and voilà , your cli app is ready.
 Just run `node mycli.js`.
 Oh it already ran in 0.1s.

- - surge to deploy any local HTML, CSS, JS file to a website
+ - [surge](https://surge.sh/) to deploy any local HTML, CSS, JS file to a website
- - blog-engine-sac to create a website from markdown files
+ - [blog-engine-sac](https://letz.social/blog/b/blog-engine-sac) to create a website from markdown files
- - SVGO to optimize svg files
+ - [SVGO](https://github.com/svg/svgo) to optimize svg files
+ - and thousands more

 ## NPM - A node package manager